Category B: Better Body Position

 • Straight-In Final: Your final approach to landing should be a straight-in without S-turns.
 S-turns on final make you unpredictable to other traffic and introduce unnecessary variables at a low altitude.

 • Prepare for Landing: Even the most experienced skydivers have hard landings at some point.
-Performing a PLF (Parachute Landing Fall) is a very important skill that will help distribute the force of an unexpected hard landing and significantly reduce the risk of serious injury.
-Need a refresher on PLFs?
-Check out our detailed guide on Mastering the Parachute Landing Fall.
+The PLF (Parachute Landing Fall) helps distribute the force of an unexpected hard landing and significantly reduces your risk of injury.

 Understanding the Parachute Flight Cycle: